 - Ensuring that PHI is seen only by those who are authorized to see it.

 - Following any additional steps required by your unit to comply with HIPAA.

 Social Security numbers (SSNs) should only be used where required by law or where they are essential for university business processes.
 If you must use SSNs, it is preferred that you use institutional resources designed to house this data, such as the Data Warehouse.
-IIA can help you explore appropriate storage locations or work with you to appropriately encrypt the data if those alternatives will not work for you.
-(Contact IIA via the ITS Service Center.)
+Information Assurance (IA) can help you explore appropriate storage locations or work with you to appropriately encrypt the data if those alternatives will not work for you.
+(Contact IA via the ITS Service Center.)